How to Set Up a Gitlab CI/CD pipeline to deploy a Next.js App to Firebase

 Once the environment variables are set, we can now setup the Gitlab CI/CD Pipeline file.

-Add the below contents to the .gitlab-ci.yml
+Add the below contents to the .gitlab-ci.yml file in the root of your project.

 .gitlab-ci.yml